valkey-io/valkey-doc/docs/management/replication.md

 into `redis.conf`, that may be different from the forwarded port in case the port is remapped.

-To fix both issues, it is possible, since Redis 3.2.2, to force a replica to announce an arbitrary pair of IP and port to the master.
+To fix both issues, it is possible to force a replica to announce an arbitrary pair of IP and port to the master.
 The two configurations directives to use are: